Quickstart Guide

 Query data

-Use MCP tools or the REST API to query your venue data.
+Use the MCP tools or the REST API to query your venue data.
+The MCP endpoint (/mcp) authenticates with the same Authorization: Bearer header as the REST API — one key, one header everywhere.
 Here is how to get current occupancy via the MCP protocol.

 TypeScript